 Advising other Universities

 From time to time, Steffen is invited to review faculties or schools at other universities.
-For instance, in 2010 he has been appointed by the VC as a member of the External Review Panel for Deakin University, Faculty of Science and Technology; and in 2011 as examiner of the School of Architecture and Building, Deakin University, Geelong.
+For instance, in 2010 he has been appointed by the VC of Deakin University as a member of the External Review Panel for the Faculty of Science and Technology; and in 2011 as an examiner of the School of Architecture and Building, Deakin University, Geelong.
 In 2011, he was an Overseas External Examiner for the architecture program at Temasek Polytechnic, Singapore.
 He has acted as external assessor for promotion and tenure processes for other universities, such as: TU-Delft, Florida International University, National University of Singapore, University of Massachusetts at Amherst, University Sains Malaysia.Back to top

 Research areas and expert advice

-Steffen is an internationally recognised scholar who undertakes cross-disciplinary research in urbanism, green architecture, material culture, public space and urban cultures.
+He is an internationally recognised scholar who undertakes cross-disciplinary research in urbanism, green architecture, material culture, public space and urban cultures.
 He is a thought leader in the field of sustainable buildings, urban development principles and our complex relationship with nature and place.
 His research projects are architecture/urban planning/construction/design based, concerned with the integration of low-carbon technologies in the social and behavioural context.
-His research groups develop solutions for resilient built environments and a better understanding of urban micro climates and complex urban systems; rethinking urban models and infrastructure; identity and place.
+His research group develops solutions for resilient built environments and a better understanding of urban microclimates and complex urban systems; rethinking urban models and infrastructure; identity and place.

 Publications and public presentations

 Steffen has published extensively, with 16 authored, edited and co-edited books, and numerous book chapters, journal articles and conference research papers.